By: Jason Lee

 What is the success rate of Match.com?

-Hundreds of couples find love every month on Match.
-They have a rich member community with many diverse singles just waiting to meet you!
 While Match doesn’t give an exact success rate of their matchmaking – they do tout themselves as the number 1 dating site on the web.
+Unfortunately, it’s tough to validate these statistics.

 How long does Match.com take to work?